chas99/Fernscape-Interiors-Website/README.md

  ### [YouTube Demonstration](https://youtu.be/ViLINV5WhlU)

 <h2>Description</h2>
-Project consists of HTML pages and a style.css page that I designed and programmed for a final project.
+Project consists of HTML pages and a Style.css page that I designed and programmed for a final project.
 Microsoft Visual Studio Code, Bootstrap, and a brand style guide were used to produce the final results. - WAVE checker for accessibility, and Pexels for free Creative Commons licensed images.
 <br />